 Established in 1977, the Association for Community Design (ACD) is a network of individuals, organizations, and institutions committed to increasing the capacity of planning and design professions to better serve communities.
 ACD serves and supports practitioners, educators, and organizations engaged in community-based design and planning.

-ACD is incorporated as a 501(c)3 membership organization and is governed by a board of directors.
+ACD is incorporated as a 501(c)3 membership organization and is governed by a volunteer board of directors.
 Membership is open to both organizations and individuals.
 The dues collected by the ACD support an annual conference, program development, and the maintenance of this website.

 BOARD OF DIRECTORS